About / Contact

 List of skills

-Communication, Digital Communication, Digital Communication Strategy, Digital Strategy, Strategic Communications, Digital Project Management, Team Leadership, Teamwork, Public Affairs, Writing, Editing, AP Stylebook, Content Creation, Customer Service, Documentation, Multimedia, Digital Photography, Photography, Video Editing, Video Production, Planning, Training, Community Outreach, New Media, Social Listening, Social Media, Social Media Communications, Social Media Marketing, Social Media Measurement, Social Media Outreach, Marketing, Digital Marketing, Email Marketing, Online Marketing, Front-End Development, Information Architecture, SEO, Sprint Planning, Usability, Web Content Management, Web Design, Web Development, Web Project Management, CMS, Ektron, Drupal, WordPress, Cascading Style Sheets (CSS), CSS, HTML, Analytics, Google Analytics, Web Analytics, Graphics, Graphic Design, Information Graphics, Online Graphics, Print Design, Visual Communication, Adobe Creative Cloud, Adobe Creative Suite, Adobe Photoshop, Adobe Premiere Pro, After Effects, Dreamweaver, Illustrator, Photoshop, Sprout Social, Hootsuite, SharePoint, Microsoft Office
+Communication, Digital Communication, Digital Communication Strategy, Strategy, Strategic Thinking, Digital Strategy, Strategic Communications, Digital Project Management, Attention to Detail, Team Leadership, Teamwork, Public Affairs, Briefing, Writing, Editing, AP Stylebook, Content Creation, Content Management, Content Planning, Customer Service, Documentation, Digital Media, Multimedia, Digital Photography, Photography, Video Editing, Video Production, Planning, Training, Community Outreach, New Media, Social Listening, Social Media, Social Media Communications, Social Trends, Social Media Analytics, Social Media Strategy, Social Media Marketing, Social Media Measurement, Social Media Outreach, Performance Metrics, Marketing, Digital Marketing, Email Marketing, Online Marketing, Front-End Development, Information Architecture, SEO, Sprint Planning, Usability, Web Content Management, Web Design, Web Development, Web Project Management, CMS, Ektron, Drupal, WordPress, Cascading Style Sheets (CSS), HTML, Analytics, Google Analytics, Web Analytics, Graphics, Graphic Design, Information Graphics, Online Graphics, Print Design, Visual Communication, Adobe Creative Cloud, Adobe Creative Suite, Adobe Photoshop, Adobe Premiere Pro, After Effects, Dreamweaver, Illustrator, Photoshop, Sprout Social, Hootsuite, SharePoint, Microsoft Office

 Hobbies and interests